 Gross margin ratio = Markup on cost / (1 + Markup on cost) Gross margin ratio = 1.50 / (1 + 1.50) Gross margin ratio = 1.50 / 2.50 Gross margin ratio = 60%

-The markup on cost tables are available for download in PDF format by following the link below.
+The markup table is available for download in PDF format by following the link below.

-These tables allow a gross margin ratio between 1% and 99% to be converted to a markup on cost, and a markup on cost between 0.01 and 99.00 to be converted to a gross margin ratio.
+These markup vs margin table allows a gross margin ratio between 1% and 99% to be converted to a mark-up on cost, and a mark-up on cost between 0.01 and 99.00 to be converted to a gross margin ratio.

 About the Author